 Hyaluronic acid fillers are FDA-approved, and as long as they are performed by a medically qualified practitioner, they are safe.
 If you do experience any issues with your lip fillers, contact your practitioner, who will be able to best advise you on what to do.
 HA fillers can be dissolved if needed, but it’s far more complicated to remove collagen lip fillers.

-A gorgeous before and after of lip filler treatment from Julia Mansell at Rejuvia Aesthetics in London.
+A gorgeous before and after of lip filler treatment from Kelly Poole at The Skin Edit

 5. Do lip fillers hurt?